EeToSe/indigo/_posts/2020-01-05-i3wm-configuration.md

 ## Appearance and Fonts

-I am simply in favor of MacOS Fonts and UI and here are
+I am simply in favor of MacOS Fonts and UI and this section would focus on how I customise it.

 ### <a name = "Lxappearance"></a>Lxappearance